Advertisement

 Flying solo

-Lindsey sometimes finds herself idly watching couples holding hands, and just for a moment she’ll wish for the companionship of a significant other.
+Lindsey sometimes finds herself idly watching couples holding hands.
+And for a moment, she’ll wish for the companionship of a significant other.

 There are downsides to the single life, she admits, and one of them is being struck down by illness.
-But even so, it’s unlikely she’d commit to another long-term partnership.
+But still, it’s unlikely she’d commit to another long-term partnership.

-Kerry is wary of making any declarations about her future, but after the amount of time and energy she’s put into creating a life she loves, someone would have to be pretty special for her to give up her independence (not to mention, put away her passport).
+Kerry is wary of making any declarations about her future.
+However, someone would have to be pretty special for her to give up her independence.

 “I’m quite content to be single,” she says.
 “I like my own company — I don’t mind being alone.”